Tutte polynomial: History

 Independently of the work in algebraic graph theory, Potts began studying the partition function of certain models in statistical mechanics in 1952.
 The work by Fortuin and Kasteleyn on the random cluster model, a generalisation of the Potts model, provided a unifying expression that showed the relation to the Tutte polynomial.

 Specialisations

-At various points and lines of the $(x,y)$-plane, the Tutte polynomial evaluates to quantities that have been studied in their own right in diverse fields of mathematics and physics.
-Part of the appeal of the Tutte polynomial comes from the unifying framework it provides for analysing these quantities.
+Evaluating the Tutte polynomial at various points and lines of the $(x,y)$-plane recovers quantities that have been studied in their own right in diverse fields of mathematics and physics, and part of the appeal of the Tutte polynomial thus comes from the unifying framework it provides for analysing these quantities.
+Here we list various polynomials that can be recovered as specializations of the Tutte polynomial, up to a factor that depends only on the number of components, rank, and/or nullity of a graph.